maxhbr/LDBcollector/md/APSL-1.1.md

                                 "description": "Redistribute the code as it was obtained" }
                         ],
                         "_str": "Description: Source code refers to the source code of all modules included in the software, all of the associated interface definition files, and the scripts used to control the compilation and installation of executables (object code).\nActions:\n- Distribute the obtained source code without modification for internal research and development.
-(Redistribute the code as it was obtained)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n\n  OBLIGATION: The notes to this license are posted verbatim.\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n  RESTRICTION: Does not present or impose conditions that alter or limit the rights of the recipient to exercise under this license\n\n\n\n", "conditions": {
+(Redistribute the code as it was obtained)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n  OBLIGATION: The notes to this license are posted verbatim.\n  OBLIGATION: Give you a copy of the relevant license.\n  RESTRICTION: Does not present or impose conditions that alter or limit the rights of the recipient to exercise under this license\n\n\n", "conditions": {
                             "AND": [
                                 {